Learn More

 The famous nickname "Eternal City" has been attached to the Italian capital for over two thousand years.
 The term was first popularized by ancient Roman writers, including the poet Tibullus, who used the Latin phrase "Urbs Aeterna" in the 1st century BC.
 For the Romans, this wasn't just a poetic title; it was a deeply held belief in the destiny of their city.
 They saw Rome as the center of a divinely favored empire that would never fall and whose power and influence would endure forever.

 Even after the Western Roman Empire collapsed, the nickname's relevance didn't fade.
 Instead, its meaning evolved.
 The city transformed from the heart of a political empire into the spiritual center of the Catholic Church.
-As the home of the Papacy, Rome gained a new kind of permanence, representing a spiritual eternity for millions of followers around the world.
+As the home of the Papacy, Rome gained a new kind of permanence, representing a spiritual eternity (Review) for millions of followers around the world.

 This unique continuity is visible everywhere in the city today, where ancient ruins stand beside Renaissance churches and modern infrastructure.
 This incredible layering of history, power, and faith is what truly cements Rome's status as the one and only Eternal City.